-Each gas utility shall provide itself with equipment necessary for testing meters that are either in use or in inventory.
-Utilities may cooperate in arranging for such facilities.
-A bell type prover shall be set up permanently in the location where it is to be used.
-All provers will be calibrated according to ANSI B109.
+(a) Each gas utility shall provide itself with equipment necessary for testing meters that are either in use or in inventory.
+Utilities may cooperate in arranging for such facilities. (b) A bell type prover shall be set up permanently in the location where it is to be used.
+All provers will be calibrated according to ANSI B109, incorporated herein by reference, as amended and supplemented, and is available at www.ansi. org.
 Whenever a utility calibrates a prover, the calibration shall be witnessed and approved by the Board.
 Whenever a manufacturer calibrates a prover, the calibration shall be verified and approved by the Board.

-Each prover will be furnished an inspection and approval tag by the Board.
+(c) All gas utilities shall ensure that each prover is furnished an inspection and approval tag by the Board.